 Scorpion is a ground-breaking new method to rationalize tight binding in protein-ligand complexes.
-Based on the concept of cooperative networks Scorpion offers you exciting new insights into important molecular recognition phenomena and their impact on drug discovery.
+Based on the concept of cooperative networks, Scorpion offers you exciting new insights into important molecular recognition phenomena and their impact on drug discovery.

 Developed over 10 years, Scorpion combines covalent and non-covalent interactions to create a cooperative network similar to a small-world network.
-We have gone beyond the normal pairwise additive approach to molecular recognition and incorporated precisely calculated network terms.
+We have gone beyond the normal pairwise additive approach to molecular recognition and incorporate precisely calculated network terms.
 To quantify the relevance of the network terms, we have derived a new empirical scoring function, ScorpionScore.
 Results show that higher networked protein-ligand complexes are more rigid or compact translating into tighter binding affinities.